-Waste Liquid Waste Pasty waste Depending on installation: solid waste Situation / Some cement facilities have special adaptations to receive OSW as fuel.
-Potential in the country Interest Liquid : Recovery and re-use of oil as valuable energy source Cost recovery option Entry criteria Waste has to meet stringent technical specifications: heavy metals, mercury, MgO and zinc (e.g. less than 1%), • chlorine (e.g. less than 2%), • sulphur (e.g. less than 4%), etc. (Possible reference to the Stockholm Convention).
-The kiln operator will evaluate the calorific power of the waste, minimum of 2,500 to 3,000 kcal/ kg is required.
-Additional monitoring requirements will be required by the kiln operators regarding sulphate, alkalin, and solid residue content. ➔ Some cement kilns have restrictive criteria: no sand, dry residue: 2% maximum, at 90 microns maximum, no (or very little) chlorine), plastic is possible but no PVC or chlorine.
-Onenetienel Pre treatment is often needed.
-Operational constraints Waste must be homogeneous and of a controlled and quantified calorific power. constraints Requires personnel, site, incinerator and waste handling equipment. salt in recovered oil could increase corrosion in system; depends on the installations (i.e. burners and injectors); content in chlorine and sulphate must be limited; requires pre-treatment (processing and screening) which is labour intensive; quality of oil recovered could be a limiting factor.
-Impacts Incinerators may release carcinogenic and toxic chemicals, including heavy metals, partially- burned organic material such as polyvinyl chloride (PVC), and other organic chemicals, including polycyclic aromatic hydrocarbons (PAHs), dioxins and furans.
+Wests 1:: Waste Liquid Pasty waste Depending on installation: solid waste Situation / Some cement facilities have special adaptations to receive OSW as fuel.
+Potential in the country Come content recinites have opened adaptations to receive Gov do reci.
+Interest Liquid: Recovery and re-use of oil as valuable energy source Cost recovery option Entry criteria Waste has to meet stringent technical specifications: heavy metals, mercury, MgO and zinc (e.g. less than 1%), chlorine (e.g. less than 2%), sulphur (e.g. less than 4%), etc. (Possible reference to the Stockholm Convention).
+The kiln operator will evaluate the calorific power of the waste, minimum of 2,500 to 3,000 kcal/kg is required.
+Additional monitoring requirements will be required by the kiln operators regarding sulphate, alkalin, and solid residue content. → Some cement kilns have restrictive criteria: no sand, dry residue: 2% maximum, at 90 microns maximum, no (or very little) chlorine), plastic is possible but no PVC or chlorine.
+Pre treatment is often needed.
+Operational constraints Waste must be homogeneous and of a controlled and quantified calorific power.
+Constraints Requires personnel, site, incinerator and waste handling equipment. salt in recovered oil could increase corrosion in system; depends on the installations (i.e. burners and injectors); content in chlorine and sulphate must be limited; - content in chlorine and sulphate must be limited; - content in chlorine and sulphate must be limited; - content in chlorine and sulphate must be limited; requires pre-treatment (processing and screening) which is labour intensive; requires pre-treatment (processing and screening) which is labour intensive; requires pre-treatment (processing and screening) which is labour intensive; requires pre-treatment (processing and screening) which is labour intensive; quality of oil recovered could be a limiting factor.
+Impacts Incinerators may release carcinogenic and toxic chemicals, including heavy metals, partially-burned organic material such as polyvinyl chloride (PVC), and other organic chemicals, including polycyclic aromatic hydrocarbons (PAHs), dioxins and furans.
 The concentration of the release depends on the type of waste, of incinerator and of filter installed on the chimney.
-1 See the Appendix "Emission limits for co-incineration in cement kilns", p.109 Legal constraints Refer to incineration and atmospheric releases legislation.
-Efficiency Special authorisation may be required for such work.
-Efficiency Cost Depends on the substitution rate : from 1 to 1.5 tons/ day CAPEX: use of already existing installation, may require adaptation to handle oil spill waste.
-COSI CAPEA, use of already existing installation, may require adaptation to handle oil split waste.
+1 See the Appendix "Emission limits for co-incineration in cement kilns", p.105 Legal constraints Refer to incineration and atmospheric releases legislation.
+Special authorisation may be required for such work.
+Efficiency Depends on the substitution rate : from 1 to 1.5 tons/ day Cost CAPEX: use of already existing installation, may require adaptation to handle oil spill waste.
 OPEX: Estimated to 30 to 50 Euros/ ton (may be 0 euro if oil does not need pre-treatment), depending on the quality of the recovered oil and on the additional cost for waste pre-processing in the plant (demulsifying, screening for absence of heterogeneous elements etc.) THERMAL TREATMENT Co-incineration as raw alternative material (in cement works or other) Description Incineration of polluted sand and solid waste in cement works as Alternative Raw material (Sand is a natural raw material consumed in cement production).